 The following table shows the storage options supported for storing Oracle Clusterware files.
 Oracle Clusterware files include the Oracle Cluster Registry (OCR), a mirrored OCR file (optional), the Oracle Clusterware voting disk, and additional voting disk files (optional).

-Note: For information about OCFS2, refer to the following Web site:
+Note: For the most up-to-date information about supported storage options, refer to the Certify pages on the OracleMetaLink Web site: